 - The terminal routes the request to the Adyen payments platform for processing.

-- Optional: Receive display notifications on your cash register, to inform store staff on the progress of the transaction and result.
+- Optional: You receive display notifications on your cash register, to inform store staff on the progress of the transaction and the result.

 - You receive the result of the transaction synchronously.

 Before you can begin making transactions with a local integration, you will need to:

 - Optionally install an API library.

 - Secure your requests.
 This is optional for test payments, but required for live transactions.

 Step 1: Configure your network

 So that your cash register can connect directly to the terminal, you will need to:

 Configure your firewall to allow outgoing HTTPS traffic from the IP addresses of your cash registers and terminals to: